Innovation Studies

 strategies with regard to disruptive innovation

-actors with regard to disruptive energy innovations.
-This exploratory study is
+regard to disruptive energy innovations.
+This exploratory study is embedded in

-embedded in the transition theories TIS and MLP.
-These system level approaches
+the transition theories TIS and MLP.
+These system level approaches are

 Strategic Management literature.
 Through semi-structured interviews with actors